gmanic/docker-piwigo/README.md

-# This project is no longer maintained.
+# This project is paritally maintained.

+---
+Mathieu stopped mainting due to:
 I've stopped using piwigo due to bugs never fixed.
 You can export and rebuild your virtual albums structure into file directory with this tools: https://github.com/mathieuruellan/piwigo-exporter

-(First test with latest piwigoversion)

-gmanic:
-- forked repo from latest mathieuruellan
+---

+I have forked his repo and update to current piwigo version, as far as possible.
+Latest Changes:
-- upgrade piwigo-Version to 15.7.0
+- upgrade piwigo-Version to 16.1.0
+- stay on php82-alpine3.22
+  (due to build problems with 3.23)

 # Piwigo-Docker